jeanCarloMachado/htmlLimitations/reviews/html5-games-most-wanted.md

 The good thing with HTML- and JavaScript-based applications is that the technology itself forces you into some kind of structure.

-[sound api] it's fine if you want to play some music, but if you're triggering sounds as you play a game, it's patchy.

 Everything seems very easy at first, but it's for sure that it will turn into more code  than you originally expected.

-Performance optimizations depend on the runtime environment.
-Optimizations that have a positive impact today can become useless, or even harmful, tomorrow.
-Pag 131

 A good tool to perform this [micro optimizations] is found at jsfiddle.net.
 The more advanced engines become, the less important these micro